rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 You cause numbing frost to form on one creature that you can see within range.
 The target must make a Constitution saving throw.
 On a failed save, the target takes 1d6 cold damage, and it has disadvantage on the next weapon attack roll it makes before the end of its next turn.

 - **cost:** description.

+### Goodberry
+<div class="spell-tags">plant wild summon</div>
+*1st Circle*
+- **Execução:** padrão
+- **Alcance:** toque
+- **Duração:** instantâneo.
+___

+Up to 10 berries appear in your hand and are infused with magic for the duration.
+A creature can use its action to eat one berry.
+Eating a berry restores 1 hit point, and the berry provides enough nourishment to sustain a creature for one day.
+The berries lose their potency if they have not been consumed within 24 hours of the casting of this spell.

+- **+1 PM:** Increase the number of berries by 2..

 ### Green Flame Blade
 <div class="spell-tags">warmagic thaumaturgy fire elemental</div>